athphane/forms/docs/basic-usage/inputs-and-textarea.md

 <x-forms::textarea name="description" :show-errors="false" />
 ```

-When you add a `label`, the input will be rendered inside a form group.
+By default, the input will be rendered inside a form group.
 You can display the `label` either inline or as a floating label using the `inline` and `floating` attributes.

 ```html